Etrion to Present at Pareto Securities' Nordic Corporate Bond Conference

 SOURCE: Etrion Corporation

-MIAMI, FL--(Marketwired - March 01, 2017) - Etrion Corporation ("Etrion" or the "Company") (TSX: ETX) (OMX: ETX), a solar independent power producer, announces that the Company's CEO, Marco A. Northland, will be presenting at the Pareto Securities' Nordic Corporate Bond Conference in Stockholm on Tuesday, March 7, 2017, at 4:30pm Central European Time.
+MIAMI, FL--(Marketwired - March 07, 2017) - Etrion Corporation ("Etrion" or the "Company") (TSX: ETX) (OMX: ETX), a solar independent power producer, announces that the Company's CEO, Marco A. Northland, will be presenting today at the Pareto Securities' Nordic Corporate Bond Conference in Stockholm.
+The presentation can be downloaded below.

-A copy of the presentation will be available on Etrion's website at www.etrion.com.

 About Etrion